Code-Institute-Submissions/my-milestone-project/README.md

 - and more

 # User Stories
-as a user i would like a home page that is basic to use but has all the information that i need on one page. code of conduct, as a user i would like to contact support for any problems i have.
+as a user i would like a home page that has all the informatin on the page tat i need for example.
+1. code of conduct
+1. links to the other pages

+as a user i would like to contact support for any problems i have.

 as a user i would like to view when tournaments are on and also who will be playing with times and dates and the rank the teams are.